madydady/web3test/README.md

 The script reads keys and arguments given in the command line and connects either to the specified remote provider node, or the default Polygon node, hosted at *polygon-mainnet.g.alchemy.com*.

 ## Establishing connection to Polygon chain node

-Instance of `Web3` class derived from Web3 library is created.
+Instance of a `Web3` class derived from the Web3 library is created.
 This Web3 object connects to provider node using `HTTPProvider`.
-Special middleware layer between provider and other Web3 methods is used to handle native communication with the Ethereum client.
+Special middleware layer between provider and other Web3 methods is used to handle native communication with Ethereum client.
 The layer can modify the request and/or response between provider and Etherium cloud.
 This is used to avoid error, which occures when working with POA nodes with block size of 97 bytes instead of usual 32 bytes.

 ```
 #establishing HTTP connection to Polygon chain node